solo-io/ext-auth-plugin-examples/README.md

 ### compare-deps
 The `compare-deps` target compares the local `Gopkg.lock` with the one describing the GlooE dependencies.
-It will succeed if the shared dependencies match _exactly_ and fail otherwise, outputting information about mismatches to stdout and a file.
+It will succeed if the shared dependencies match _exactly_ (this is another constraint imposed by Go plugins, more info [here](https://gloo.solo.io/dev/writing_auth_plugins/#build-helper-tools)) and fail otherwise, outputting information about mismatches to stdout and a file.

 ### build-plugins
 The `build-plugins` target compiles the plugin inside a docker container using the `Dockerfile` at the root of this